googleapis/google-api-nodejs-client/README.md

 And you can start using oauth2Client to authorize and authenticate your requests to Google APIs with the retrieved tokens.
-If you provide a refresh_token, in cases when access_token is expired, it asks for a new access_token and replays the request.
+If you provide a refresh_token, the access_token is automatically refreshed and the request is replayed in case the access_token has expired.

 Following sample retrieves Google+ profile of the authenticated user.